 Travel packages are an excellent way to save money.
 Purchasing your air, hotel and tours all together can often shave off hundreds of dollars in cost compared to purchasing each item individually.

 Where can you find travel packages?
 Airlines, resorts and tour companies are a good place to start.
 Groupon Getaways is another good source of affordable travel packages that often include air travel.
-Bonus, if you’re an Ebates.com member, you can get cash back on Groupon purchases.
+Bonus, if you’re a Rukuten member, you can get cash back on Groupon purchases.

 Consider Alternative Forms of Transportation